ardenpw/arduinoFFBFirmware/.github/ISSUE_TEMPLATE/bug_report.md

 **Bug Description**
 A clear and concise description of what the bug is.

+**One Off Occurance?**
+Did this issue only happen once?
+Or is it a reocurring thing that you can recreate.

 **To Reproduce**
-What must you do to recreate the bug?
+What must you do to recreate the bug? *If* it is reproducable...

 **Expected behavior**
 What is supposed to happen?